protocol/launchpad/content/en/resources/github-guide/index.md

 ![Forks](fork-6.png)

-* Once you have completed your edits, you should click the **Commit changes** button, add a short description, and choose **Create a new Branch.** and click the **Propose changes** button.
+* Once you have completed your edits, you should click the **Commit changes** button, add a short description, and choose **Create a new Branch**. and click the **Propose changes** button.
 You'll be taken through two additional pages to create the pull request.
 ![Forks](fork-8.png)

 To complete this process, you have to first approve the pull request, then you have to make a Pull Request to the orignal repo.